p4lang/behavioral-model/docs/performance.md

- * which P4 program you are running: the simpler the program (i.e. the fewer the number of parsed / deparsed headers, the fewer the number of match-action tables, etc.), the higher the throughput and the lower the laytency.
+ * which P4 program you are running: the simpler the program (i.e. the fewer the number of parsed / deparsed headers, the fewer the number of match-action tables, etc.), the higher the throughput and the lower the latency.
  * what P4 compiler you used to compile the P4 program to a BMv2 JSON file with: the legacy [p4c-bm](https://github.com/p4lang/p4c-bm) compiler tends to produce "faster" JSON files than the reference